 All freshmen are required to take this course which helps students develop the abilities needed for success in college and in life.
 These include critical thinking, reading, writing and oral communication skills.

 Freshmen Academic Advisors

-The CORE 101 professor is not only the instructor for the course, but is also the academic advisor for the students in his/her class.
+The FUSE 101 professor is not only the instructor for the course, but is also an academic advisor for the students in his/her class.

 The Office of Academic Planning builds a first-semester class schedule that will help students achieve educational goals, without the stress that sometimes accompanies the registration process.
 Beginning February 1, students who are admitted and have paid the tuition and housing deposits ($100 tuition deposit and $200 housing deposit if you plan to live on campus) will receive materials about registration for the first semester of classes and information about degree requirements.
 Students and parents should discuss this information before replying to our request for information about academic plans and interests using an on-line questionnaire.
 Questionnaires completed by March 1, 2018 will receive priority registration.
 A team of professionals will review the information and build an appropriate schedule for each student.
 Students can expect to receive an email sent to their Drury email account in early June that lists their fall course schedule and an explanation of the degree requirements met by these courses.
 Schedule refinement will take place on or before Freshman First Day, June 22, 2018.

 In late April, incoming freshmen will receive an invitation in the mail with the schedule of events.
 Throughout the day, students will have the chance to meet with faculty, staff, current administrators, and current Drury students.
 Students will also meet their pre-assigned FUSE 101 professor and classmates for the first time.
 This is a great opportunity to meet your roommates and ask questions of staff members in the departments of housing, financial aid, financial services, admissions, Greek life, technology services and much more!